iam-veeramalla/k8s-kyverno-argocd/README.md

 # Enforce Automated k8s cluster security using kyverno policy generator and argocd

+In this project we will learn how to enforce policies, governence and compliance on your kubernetes cluster.
+Whether your kubernetes cluster is on AWS, Azure, GCP or on-premises, this project will work without any additional changes.

+To explain the project with examples, using this configuration you can

+1. Generate -> For example, Create a default network policy whenever a namespace is created.
+2. Validate -> For example, Block users from using `latest` tag in the deployment or pod resources.
+3. Mutate -> For example, Attach pod security policy for a pod that is created without any pod security policy configuration.
+4. Verify Images -> For example, Verify if the Images used in the pod resources are properly signed and verified images.

 ## High Level Design

+On a very high level, A DevOps Engineer will write the required Kyverno Policy custom resource and commits it to a Git repository.
+Argo CD which is pre configured with `auto-sync` to watch for resources in the git repo, deploys the Kyverno Policies on to the Kubernetes cluster.

 ![Screenshot 2023-02-19 at 12 40 48 PM](https://user-images.githubusercontent.com/43399466/219934201-b542599a-7f8a-4b72-a1bf-5db6ba1bfade.png)